Dietrich-L/CPM-65-for-Apple-II/README.md

 The directory structure is CP/M-compatible.
 Disk images can be read with appropriate  tools like CPMTOOLS

-The Disc format is 35 tracks/ 16 sectors/ 256 byte/sector.
-It is defined in the BIOS.
+The Disc format is 35 tracks/ 16 sectors/ 256 byte/sector. <br>It is defined in the BIOS.
 The BDOS operates on sector numbers.

 Software List
 </pre>